HeinrichHartmann/Statistics-for-Engineers/README.md

 # Statistics for Engineers

+Shoutout: This work was made possibly by [Circonus](circonus.com) -- the monitoring system with full histogram support.

 ## Abstract

 Gathering all kinds of telemetry data is key to operating reliable distributed systems at scale.
 Once you have set-up your monitoring systems and recorded all relevant data, the challenge becomes to make sense of it and extract valuable information, like: